bcgsc/btl/member/kgagalova.md

 ### My work at Birol's Lab
 My research topic at the Bioinformatics Technology Lab is about comparative genomics in conifer's mega-genomes.
 I analyze the genotypic variance that underlies the phenotype in relation to environment adaptaion and evolution.
 I am also very interested in the study of gene copies and paralogues.

+For more information, see my website linked to this page!